-This is one of the things accessed from Strong Sad's aforementioned blog.
+This is one of the things you can access from Strong Sad's blog.

 Sickly Sam's Big Outing has a scene after the flower scene where the film "glitches" up.
 It then cuts to an alternative ending whereas they put The Homestar Runner and Old-Timey Marizpan in the glue factory as well.
 It's out of nowhere, and thank goodness it's not the real ending.